Summer Term 2

-This term our value is Responsibility
+This term our value is Friendship

 We took full advantage of the glorious sunshine today.
 We were revising everything to do with fractions.
 Not only did we have to write the answer down, but we had to create a pictorial representation of the question and explain it fully to the rest of the class.

 A necklace has been stolen and the detectives need to find out which suspect took it.
 Using science activities to help them, pupils need to track down the thief and solve the crime.